OpenRG/WB-India/README.md

 ## 1. Instructions for installing the Anaconda distribution of Python

-We will be using the [Python](https://www.python.org/) programming language and many of its powerful libraries for writing the code that will run the overlapping generations models in this training.
-Using an open source language, such as Python, has the advantage of being free and accessible for anyone who wishes to contribute to this project.
+We will be using the [Python](https://www.python.org/) programming language and many of its powerful libraries for writing the code that will run most of the computational methods we will use during the Boot Camp.
+Using an open source language, such as Python, has the advantage of being free and accessible for anyone who wishes to learn these materials or contribute to these projects.
 Being open source also allows Python users to go into the source code of any function to modify it to suit one's needs.

-We recommend that each participant download the Anaconda distribution of Python provided by [Continuum Analytics](https://www.continuum.io/).
+We recommend that each participant download the Anaconda distribution of Python provided by [Anaconda, Inc.](https://www.anaconda.com/download/).
 We recommend the most recent stable version of Python, which is currently Python 3.6.
-This can be done from the [Anaconda download page](https://www.continuum.io/downloads) for Windows, Mac OSX, and Linux machines.
-The code we will be writing uses common Python libraries such as `NumPy`, `SciPy`, `pickle`, `os`, `matplotlib`, and `time`.
+This can be done from the [Anaconda download page](https://www.anaconda.com/download/) for Windows, Mac OSX, and Linux machines.

 ## 2. Text editor suggestions